-The rocket ship with trailing flames printed in silhouette on the cover is very similar to but not quite identical to the one embossed on the cover of Men Against the Stars.
+The rocket ship with trailing flames printed in silhouette on the boards’ cover is very similar – though not quite identical – to the one embossed on the cover of Men Against the Stars.
 Still, it’s so close that it’s clear that they were meant to be a thematic symbol of “science fiction” as Gnome swung to a heavier emphasis on the sf side of the field.
-Another rocket ship with more detail is part of the spine decoration on the dust jacket.
+Other rocket ships with more detail appear on the cover and spine of the dust jacket.

 CHALKER states “6000 copies printed, of which 1000 were bound as trade pb “Armed Forces Edition.”
 KEMP is possibly ambiguous: “5,000 copies printed.
 1,000 paper copies bound for Armed Services Edition.”
 That could be read as meaning the same as CHALKER but to me implies 1,000 of the 5,000.
-For discussion of the problems behind Gnome Press trade paperbacks, see The Thirty-First of February.
+For discussion of the problems behind Gnome Press trade paperbacks, see The Trade Paperbacks (forthcoming).

 The copy below was Marty Greenberg’s file copy, signed by him on the flap.
 The condition is good but hardly perfect, showing how impossible it is to find high quality copies of any of the trade paperbacks.